meltface-80/MusicD-Remote/README.md

 </div>

-# Random Albums — a Roon extension
+# Random Albums + Labels — a Roon extension

 > **Note:** If you are running a v1.6.x build, please roll back.
 A bad release sequence broke several features.
 Stop and remove your container, then reinstall from the v1.5.37 tarball using the instructions below.